chrisckc/DotNetCoreAureliaSPA/Readme.md

 ## Docker support

-Experimented with HTTPS support in docker container
+Experimented with HTTPS support in docker container, used the auto generated "ASP.NET Core HTTPS Development Certificate" for testing.
+I prefer to use Nginx for adding HTTPS support.

+Note: If running this on a separate Docker host rather than on your development machine, you will see a certificate error because the dev certificate is for localhost so it won't match the hostname of a remote host.

 ### To run in Dev mode (no real use for this scenario)
 ```docker-compose -f docker-compose.yml -f docker-compose.dev.yml up```